 “HRD testing should be an essential component of clinical diagnosis as half of all newly diagnosed patients with advanced ovarian cancer have HRD-positive tumors,” said Eric H. Rubin, MD, senior vice president, early-stage development, clinical oncology, Merck Research Laboratories.
 “Biomarker testing has rapidly enhanced our understanding of how PARP inhibition can help target a devastating disease, like ovarian cancer and we are excited to partner with Illumina on the development of a distributed CDx HRD assay for the EU and UK.”

-This collaboration with Merck expands on Illumina’s history and broad portfolio of oncology partnerships with industry leaders, with the united goal of advancing cancer diagnostics and precision medicine.
+This collaboration on diagnostic cancer tests with Merck expands on Illumina’s history and broad portfolio of oncology partnerships with industry leaders, with the united goal of advancing cancer diagnostics and precision medicine.